Gulf Reef Fish Survey Timeline

 Timeline of the Gulf Reef Fish Survey

-Researchers from FWC's Fish and Wildlife Research Institute (FWRI) participate in the first Gulf-wide workshop on Red Snapper Recreational Catch Accounting Methods to document the data needed to support regional and state management of Red Snapper in Gulf of Mexico.
+Researchers from FWC's Fish and Wildlife Research Institute (FWRI) participate in the first Gulf-wide workshop on Red Snapper Recreational Catch Accounting Methods to document the data needed to support regional and state management in Gulf of Mexico.
 The workshop was hosted by Gulf States Marine Fisheries Commission and NOAA Fisheries.

 During the workshop, FWRI researchers worked together with NOAA Fisheries and statistical consultants to develop the initial concept of the Gulf Reef Fish Survey.